-The EU and Kazakhstan are strengthening cooperation in the field of raw materials, batteries and renewable hydrogen.
+The EU and Kazakhstan signed a Memorandum of Understanding (MoU) in November 2022 on a Strategic Partnership on Sustainable Raw Materials, Batteries and Renewable Hydrogen value chains.
 Securing a sustainable supply of raw materials is essential to reach common green and digital objectives.
 At the same time modernisation of mining and refining processes and technologies through the introduction of new technologies and sustainable practices will contribute to decarbonisation of extractive industry, energy production and mobility.